-But in fact, chiropractic has been shown to be one of the safest treatment approaches in healthcare today.
-Chiropractic adjustments are very precise and careful, so CDs need extensive training to ensure safety.
+But in fact, chiropractic is one of the safest treatment approaches in healthcare today.
+Chiropractic adjustments are exact and careful, so CDs need extensive training to ensure safety.

 The National Institute of Health explained that:

-Another study found that there was no evidence that visiting a chiropractor puts people at higher risk than a primary care physician.
+Another study found that no evidence visiting a chiropractor puts people at higher risk than a primary care physician.

-Also keep in mind that one of the main advantages of visiting a chiropractor for help with pain or other symptoms is that you will not be treated with medications, which often cause a number of side effects.
+Also, keep in mind that one of the main advantages of visiting a chiropractor for help with pain or other symptoms is that you will not be treated with medications, which often cause several side effects.

-You can also avoid unnecessary surgery, which is not always effective and may present its own risks.
+You can also avoid unnecessary surgery, which is not always effective and may present risks.

-Several studies have found no evidence that there is any link between chiropractic adjustments and suffering from a stroke.
+Several studies have found no evidence of any link between chiropractic adjustments and suffering from a stroke.